ZKocjan/cotzyan.github.io/public.md

 #### Panels

-* Panelist at Intl.
-Week of Women and Girls in Science (10.02.2025), John Hopkins University, Washington DC, USA.
-Event organized in collaboration with the Embassy of Poland, Finland, Norway, and the United Arab Emirates.
+* Invited Panelist, <a href="https://washingtondc.jhu.edu/news/experts-share-global-perspectives-on-science-diplomacy/"  target="_blank" rel="noopener noreferrer"> "Global Perspectives in Science Diplomacy"</a>, an International Day of Women and Girls in Science event hosted by Johns Hopkins University, Washington, DC, USA (10 February 2025).
+This event was organized in collaboration with the Embassies of Poland, Finland, Norway, and the United Arab Emirates.